Gapless symmetry-protected topological phases and generalized deconfined critical points from gauging a finite subgroup: 1-D -gauged Bose-Hubbard model

 \subsection{Perturbations}

 In the discussions above, we have argued that the superfluid is a gapless SPT is protected by $U(1)$ and $W$.
 As long as the Hamiltonian (and the boundary conditions) preserve $U(1)$ and the dual $\hat{\bbz}_2$ symmetry $W$, the edge degeneracy is protected.
 For instance, as verified by DMRG, adding a term $\sum \sigma^z_{i-1/2} \sigma^z_{i+1/2}$ does not lift the degeneracy.
-Adding a small perturbation $\lambda \sum \sigma^x_{i+1/2}$ however breaks this symmetry.
-The edges open up a small gap and are no longer degenerate.
+Adding a small perturbation $h_x \sum \sigma^x_{i+1/2}$ however breaks this symmetry.
+The edges open up a small gap that scales as $1/L$ and are no longer degenerate (see Appendix \ref{app-perturb} for more details).
 The situation is different in higher dimensions when the protecting symmetries include higher-form symmetries.
 Breaking higher-form symmetries explicitly may not lift the edge degeneracy.
+Furthermore, we could introduce another type of perturbation $h_z\sum\sigma^z_{i+1/2}$, which preserves the $W$ symmetry, but violates the effective gauge constraint from the large $K$-term.
+When $h_z\ll K$, the gauge constraint will still be effectively enforced at low energy, and exact edge degeneracy remains.
+Only when $h_z<K$ becomes sufficient large, does the degeneracy become lifted, and the edge modes become exponentially localized instead of exactly localized (See Appendix \ref{app-perturb} for more details).